Minimum wage: Political affiliation, other reasons labour may not win

 The political stance of the NLC may be a factor influencing the delay in implementing the new minimum wage.
 The government may be considering organised labour as a political party rather than the pressure group it should be.

-At the last National Economic Council meeting, which was surprisingly attended by President Bola Tinubu, there was silence on the new minimum wage, which sent a wrong body language from the government.
+At the last National Economic Council meeting, which President Bola Tinubu surprisingly attended, there was silence on the new minimum wage, which sent the wrong message from the government.

 Source: Legit.ng